-Animal Health Australia (AHA) undertakes regular audits of the National Livestock Traceability Performance Standards as a process for the continual improvement of the various National Livestock Identification Scheme (NLIS) programs.
+AHA has undertaken regular audits of the National Livestock Traceability Performance Standards as a process for the continual improvement of the various National Livestock Identification System (NLIS) programs.

-Endorsed by the Primary Industries Ministerial Council (PIMC) in May 2004, the performance standards are a result of consultation with state and territory technical advisors and industry experts.
+Endorsed by the Primary Industries Ministerial Council (PIMC, now Australian Agricultural Ministers (AAM)) in May 2004, the Performance Standards were a result of consultation with state and territory technical advisors and industry experts.
 It is envisaged that all states and territories and industry systems will aim to meet these standards.

 Applicable to all FMD susceptible livestock species

-1.1— Within 24 hours of the relevant CVO2 being notified3, it must be possible to determine the location(s)4 where a specified animal was resident during the previous 30 days.
+1.1— Within 24 hours of the relevant Chief Veterinary Officer (CVO) being notified, it must be possible to determine the location(s)4 where a specified animal was resident during the previous 30 days.

 1.2— Within 24 hours it must be also possible to determine the location(s)4 where all susceptible animals that resided concurrently and/or subsequently on any of the properties on which a specified animal has resided in the past 30 days.

 2.1—Within 48 hours of the relevant CVO2 being notified3, it must be possible to establish the location(s)4 where a specified animal has been resident during its life.